BAY TREE HOTEL

 Classic Cotswold charm in olde-worlde Burford

-The high wooden beds, covered with rich quilted spreads, are veritable occasions in their own right, in rooms where bedtime is a ritual to be savoured.
-Classic ground-floor rooms look out onto a walled rose and herb garden, with the heady scent wafting in through open windows in summer.
+The Bay Tree's big oak beds are occasions in their own right, in rooms where bedtime is to be savoured.
+Classic ground-floor rooms look out onto a

-A keen modern hand mixes the antiques and grand tapestries so that the feel remains country house and not museum.
-In winter, relax by a lazy log fire after exploring the quaint market town of Burford.
-In summer, sit on the terrace sipping a Pimms as you count the butterflies and plan a drive out to Blenheim Palace.
+sit on the terrace sipping a Pimms as you count the butterflies and plan a drive out to Blenheim Palace.

 Hit the Spot

-Centre stage in the Cotswolds.
+In Burford, centre stage in the Cotswolds.

 Bedtime